gulvarol/grocerydataset/README.md

 			<h>                  := height of the image on the source image
 ```

--	BrandImagesFromShelves:
+### BrandImagesFromShelves:
-		contains the cropped versions of the ProductImagesFromShelves directory.
+This folder contains the cropped versions of the ProductImagesFromShelves directory.
 The images are cropped so that only the brand logo remains.

 *******************************
 ## Annotation files